OCTOBER 22, 2020 / Skincare

 Necessaire The Body Serum Is impressive.
 You can use this under any moisturizer to kick the hydration up a notch.
 It is a hyaluronic acid-based serum also formulated with niacinamide, panthenol, and ceramides—all great ingredients for the skin.

 To keep more moisture in the skin, buy a cool-mist humidifier for your bedroom.
 With the heat cranking, there is hardly any moisture in the air.
+No more waking up with dry irritated skin.

 Take Care of Your Hands and Feet